8 Day / 7 Night Adventure Sailing in French Polynesia – Bora Bora, Ra’iatea, and Tahaa

 - Deposits and voyage fare balances can can be paid online.
 Give us a call for more details.

 - Specific stateroom will be assigned at a later time, based on availability.

 - Once all staterooms have been booked, potential Guests that express interest will be added to a wait list.

-- The final 50% balance is due no later than 120 days prior to the sail date, May 22, 2021.
+- The final 50% balance is due no later than 120 days prior to the sail date.
 These trips are popular so please keep in mind that to retain your stateroom all balances must be paid on time.

-- Travel Protection Insurance: We understand that plans change, especially during these challenging times.
-Although not required, we do recommend that you consider Travel Protection Insurance to cover the voyage costs should your schedule change unexpectedly due to medical or other covered circumstances.
+- Travel Protection Insurance and Cancellation Coverage: The charter industry is experiencing rapid change regarding travel booking and safety protocols.
+Each Guest is recommended to carry a Travel Protection Insurance policy to cover costs related to unexpected schedule changes and/or cancellations.
 Travel Protection Insurance is not included in our voyage pricing.
-If you elect to purchase a separate Travel Protection Insurance policy, consult the details of the policy related to Covid-19.
-Be sure you understand how your policy handles cancellation of your trip due to a general concern over travel, country lockdown events, airline denial of boarding due to temperature checks, if you were to contract Covid-19 before or during your travels, and other Covid-19 related circumstances.
+When you purchase a separate Travel Protection Insurance policy, consult the details of the policy related to Covid-19 and other covered circumstances.
+Be sure you understand how your policy reimburses costs due to cancellation of your trip for family or medical issues, a general concern over travel, country lockdown events, airline denial of boarding due to temperature checks, if you were to contract Covid-19 before or during your travels, or other Covid-19 related circumstances.

 - Peace of Mind Charter Postponement Policy Due to Covid-19: We want you to feel confident in your travel plans.
 To further provide you with peace of mind, we are offering the following terms for Guests that have paid in full: